-E. Cash and cash equivalents
+D. Cash and cash equivalents and restricted cash

-The Company considers cash equivalents to be all short-term, highly liquid investments, which include money market instruments, that are not restricted as to withdrawal or use, and short-term bank deposits with original maturities of three months or less from the date of purchase that are not restricted as to withdrawal or use and are readily convertible to known amounts of cash.
+The Company considers cash equivalents to be all short-term, highly liquid investments, which include money market funds, that are not restricted as to withdrawal or use, and short-term bank deposits with original maturities of three months or less from the date of purchase that are not restricted as to withdrawal or use and are readily convertible to known amounts of cash.
+Restricted cash consists of funds that are contractually restricted to a credit line for outstanding short-term foreign exchange contracts and bank guarantee due to rental agreements.
+The Company has presented restricted cash separately from cash and cash equivalents in the consolidated balance sheets.
+The Company includes its restricted bank deposits in cash and cash equivalents when reconciling beginning-of-period and end-of-period total amounts shown on the combined statement of cash flows.

-F. Concentrations of credit risk
+E. Concentrations of credit risk

 Financial instruments which potentially subject us to credit risk consist primarily of cash, cash equivalents, and short-term deposits.
 These amounts at times may exceed federally insured limits.
 We have not experienced any credit losses in such accounts and do not believe we are exposed to any significant credit risk on these funds.
+Most of the Company's cash and cash equivalents and bank deposits are invested in USD instruments with major banks in the U.S. and Israel.
+Management believes that the credit risk with respect to the financial institutions that hold the Company's cash and cash equivalents and bank deposits is low.
 Refer to Note 2K.

-G. Property and equipment
+F. Property and equipment